1. Sep '23Trade

 “Admiral Nakhimov” (080) of the Northern Fleet

-However, its age, despite the midlife update, means that as a unit it is not considered to be the most advanced but still the largest nuclear-powered surface unit the Russian navy has to offer.
+The old Kirov-class in a new disguise.
+Will be equipped with the latest types of modern missiles, including the Tsirkon, which is a hypersonic missile, allowing it to pose a threat to even larger carrier groups in a Western context.u003Cbru003Eu003Cbru003EHowever, its age, despite the u003Cemu003Emidlife updateu003C/emu003E, means that as a unit it is not considered to be the most advanced but still the largest nuclear-powered surface unit the Russian navy has to offer.
 A presence in the North Atlantic will, nonetheless, mean that resources will need to be allocated to keep an eye on it in the event of a serious conflict.

 Jens Wenzel Kristoffersen